VictorKreniski/FiniteStateMachine/README.md

 ```
 ## How to operate the Finite State Machine
 ### You have three ways of operating the state machine
-1. Asking the finite state machine if a action is valid giving the actual state
+1. Asking the finite state machine if an action is valid giving the actual state
 2. Asking the finite state machine to execute an action.
 The action will only be executed if a action is valid
 3. Asking the finite state machine to execute an action with a completion.
 The action and the completion will only be executed if a action is valid